RishitPandya22/mediscan-frontend/README.md

 ## 💼 Interview Talking Points

-> *"I built a full stack AI web application using React and FastAPI that predicts risk for 3 diseases.
-It features real Supabase authentication, 3 scikit-learn ML models served via REST API, feature importance analysis, what-if health simulations, prediction history stored in PostgreSQL, and a Cyber-Brutalism UI with Framer Motion animations.
+> *"I built a production-grade full stack AI web app with React, FastAPI, and Supabase.
+It has Google OAuth authentication, 3 scikit-learn ML models with 95% confidence intervals and feature importance analysis, what-if health simulations, a risk trend chart using Recharts, PDF report export using ReportLab, user profiles with avatar upload to Supabase Storage, and a Cyber-Brutalism UI with Framer Motion animations.
 Fully deployed on Vercel and Render."*

 ---